Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 ![image](https://user-images.githubusercontent.com/101006959/235036073-b6dc1d23-dba7-4aa7-b3f5-01554b6dbfcf.png)

-Most of these streams seem to be just pictures of maps from StarCraft, however the file titled `stream1.jpg:sarah_kerrigan` gives us a hint with the text in the file saying `I should stop using my name as password.
+Most of these streams seem to be just pictures of maps from StarCraft however, the file titled `stream1.jpg:sarah_kerrigan` gives us a hint with the text in the file saying `I should stop using my name as password.
 Maybe I can just hide my file, they will never find it.`

 From this we can assume that the password: `sarah_kerrigan` may be useful, so let's save that for later.